Best ways to spend travel money in Portugal: Debit and prepaid cards

 Taking cash with you

 While Portugal has all the facilities to accept card payments you’d expect from a modern economy, there are going to be many instances when you need cash on your trip.
-Some places won’t take cards if you’re spending less than €10 – €20 Euros, while other merchants won’t take cards at all.
+Some places won’t take cards if you’re spending less than €10–€20, while other merchants won’t take cards at all.
 Banking reforms in Europe have made it cheaper than ever to make withdrawals from bank ATMs, and if you pick the right card, there’s no reason why you shouldn’t have euros in your pocket.

-• Tip: While most supermarkets in Portugal will let you pay with your card even for transactions of only a couple of Euros, the Pingo Doce supermarket chain won’t accept card payments for transactions under €20.
+• Tip: While most supermarkets in Portugal will let you pay with your card even for transactions of only a couple of euros, the Pingo Doce supermarket chain won’t accept card payments for transactions under €20.

-If you’ve brought pounds sterling with you to Portugal, you won’t have trouble getting your cash changed to euros on the street.
+If you’ve brought pounds with you to Portugal, you won’t have trouble getting your cash changed to euros on the street.
 They are frequent in bigger cities and touristy areas.
 The worst rates will be at the airport or inside hotels, while the best will be at independent offices in larger towns and cities.
 Most banks no longer offer foreign exchange services.

-How many Euros do I need to bring to Portugal?
+How many euros do I need to bring to Portugal?

 While Portugal is not as cheap as it used to be, visitors will find it much cheaper than destinations in Western and Northern Europe.
 Accommodation and shopping will be where you spend (or save) your money.
 If you prefer to stay in hotels your estimated travel expenses will be much higher than someone else who stays in hostels.
 Food, even eating out, and travelling from A to B are quite affordable all over Portugal.
 You will be able to find budget accommodation, food and activities right through to 5-star treatment.

-Basic costsMid rangeA royal experience
+Basic costsMid-rangeA royal experience

 bldg